Post No.: 0202

 In short, it should be obvious – modern technology is always better or at least the same as older technology where it can be afforded.
 There are some people who would, but relatively few would honestly ditch their modern gadgets now – even in exchange for those of an older model from just a few years ago!
 If you can afford and justify the price (and maybe the waste too), would you rather have a later mobile phone or an old one?
 It’s also the same for any knowledge or skill – if we know better today then why still use old and outmoded techniques?
 (I don’t think any top-level high jumper uses any technique other than the Fosbury Flop anymore.)

-Some products may not dominate in all dimensions (e.g. a piece of furniture that will last a lifetime or even beyond as a family heirloom but is expensive and not versatile) hence we’ll see a range of products available to serve various customers’ wants or needs and markets.
+There is an occasional desirable step back to an older security technology, such as physical steering wheel clamps or ditching fingerprint unlocking, when newer technologies prove to present serious flaws that need ironing out.
+This shows that some newer technologies may be more convenient, as the market wants, but aren’t necessarily better in other ways.
+A piece of furniture that will last a lifetime or even beyond as a family heirloom may be expensive and not versatile.
+So some products may not dominate in all dimensions hence we’ll see a range of products available to serve various customers’ wants or needs and markets.
 But if something new completely betters an older technology in every single way, including cost, then why still use the older technology?

 This all absolutely importantly applies to medicine too – if some ancient medicinal recipe or medical procedure was empirically so great then we’d scientifically study it and still use it widely today if it were truly effective, on balance with its side-effects, availability and other costs.
 The golden age of medicine is definitely every latest now.
 If something was truly effective on humans in the past then it should still be effective on humans today, and public hospitals would (still) be using it today, unless something else is even more (cost) effective today for the same purpose.
 So give me modern medicine over ancient and outmoded medicine any day.
 Some medicines we use today have ancient origins but if they’re still widely used today then they’re part of the modern medicine cabinet.